 'Godzilla' to be remade, courtesy of Legendary Pictures

-- Paul Rudd and One Direction take on 'Saturday Night Live': Talk about it here!
+- Lena Dunham hosts 'Saturday Night Live' this weekend: Talk about it here!

 - Box office update: '300: Rise of an Empire' obliterates competition with a $17.7 million Friday